好多 Graphic Designer 都希望成功轉型做 Digital Product 嘅 UXUI Designer。如果你都有同樣想法，咁你就要儲底呢個 post (55 個 User Experience (UX) 專用名詞)。

 People do not visually perceive items in isolation but as part of a larger whole.
 Similarly, these principles account for human tendencies towards similarity, proximity, continuity, and closure.

 A way to measure the density of a print or video image.
 The number of differently colored dots that can fit into a one-inch space provides information about the resolution of an image.
 However, if an image is not of adequately high quality, it may not be able to be resized or printed without a loss of resolution.

 A form of Web analytics.
 Clickstream analysis is the tracking and analysis of visits to websites.
 In addition, this analysis reports user behavior such as routing, stickiness, where users come from, and where they go from the site.

 A product with enough features to meet the needs of early customers.
 This strategy provides feedback for future product development.

-A diagram used to visually organize information.
+A diagram is used to visually organize information.
 Similarly, a mindmap is hierarchical and shows the relationships among the parts of the whole.
-It is often created around a single concept to which associated images, words and parts of words are added.
+It is often created around a single concept to which associated images, words, and parts of words are added.
 Major ideas are connected directly to the central concept, and other ideas branch out from those.

 31. Customer Journey Map (CJM)

 Tool companies use to see what their customers truly want.
 Similarly, a customer journey map tells the story from initial contact through to engagement and the long-term relationship.
 It may focus on a particular part of the story, or give an overview of the entire user experience.
 It talks about the user’s feelings, motivations, and questions for each of these touchpoints.

 Designing a welcoming experience for new users by easing them into it.
 After that, the design of the onboarding process for your site is usually limited to a first-time use scenario.